MichaIng/DietPi-Docs/docs/software/printing.md

     cps-auth

 An URL will be generated.
-Use this URL link in a webbrowser to complete the authentication.
+Use this URL link in a web browser to complete the authentication.
 Afterwards restart the services with:

     dietpi-services restart